Clovis I: Uniting Gaul

 Prior to the battle, Clovis did not enjoy the support of the Gallo-Roman clergy, so he proceeded to pillage the Roman territory, including the churches.
 The Bishop of Reims requested Clovis return everything taken from the Church of Reims; the young king aspired to establish cordial relationships with the clergy, so he returned a valuable ewer taken from the church.
 Despite his position, some Roman cities refused to yield to the Franks, namely Verdun ‒ which surrendered after a brief siege ‒ and Paris, which stubbornly resisted for a few years, perhaps as many as five.
 He made Paris his capital and established an abbey dedicated to Saints Peter and Paul on the south bank of the Seine.
+(Note: The abbey was later renamed Sainte-Geneviève Abbey, in honor of the patron saint of Paris, and was demolished in 1802.
+All that remains is the "Tour Clovis", a Romanesque tower that now lies within the grounds of the Lycée Henri-IV, just east of The Panthéon, and the parish Saint-Étienne-du-Mont, which was built on the abbey territory.)

 Realizing that he would not be able to rule Gaul without the help of the clergy, Clovis took a Catholic wife to please them.
 He also integrated many of Syagrius's units into his own army.
 The Roman kingdom was probably under Clovis's control by 491 because in the same year, Clovis allegedly moved against a small number of Thuringians in eastern Gaul, near the Burgundian border.